-FOR THE FOLLOWING REASONS:
+FOR THE FOLLOWING REASON:

-- 01. The proposal, by reason of its siting, design, scale and massing, fails to respect the established character and appearance of the locality, or to reinforce local distinctiveness of the setting, contrary to the aims and objectives of policies SD1, SS2 and EQ2 of the South Somerset Local Plan (2006-2028) and the National Planning Policy Framework. - 02.
-The proposal would represent new residential development in a rural location, remote from key local services, for which an overriding essential need has not been justified.
-The proposed development therefore constitutes unsustainable development that is contrary to policies SD1, SS1 and SS2 of the South Somerset Local Plan (2006-2028) and to the aims and objectives of the National Planning Policy Framework.
+01. The proposal, by reason of its siting, design, scale and massing, fails to respect the established character and appearance of the locality, or to reinforce local distinctiveness of the setting, contrary to the aims and objectives of policies SD1, SS2 and EQ2 of the South Somerset Local Plan (2006-2028) and the National Planning Policy Framework.